Mecklenburgische Seenplatte I – Vorpommern-Greifswald II

 Mecklenburgische Seenplatte I – Vorpommern-Greifswald II is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 16.
-It is located in southeast Mecklenburg-Vorpommern, comprising the most of the Vorpommern-Greifswald district and southeast parts of the Mecklenburgische Seenplatte district.
+It is located in southeast Mecklenburg-Vorpommern, comprising most of the Vorpommern-Greifswald district and southeast parts of the Mecklenburgische Seenplatte district.

 Mecklenburgische Seenplatte I – Vorpommern-Greifswald II was created for the 2013 federal election.
-Since 2021, it has been represented by Erik von Malottki of the Social Democratic Party (SPD).
+From 2021 to 2025, it has been represented by Erik von Malottki of the Social Democratic Party (SPD).
+Since 2025 it has been represented by Enrico Komning of the AfD.

 Geography

 Mecklenburgische Seenplatte I – Vorpommern-Greifswald II is located in southeast Mecklenburg-Vorpommern.
 As of the 2021 federal election, it comprises all of the Vorpommern-Greifswald district with the exception of municipality of Greifswald and the Amt of Landhagen, as well as the municipalities of Feldberger Seenlandschaft and Neubrandenburg and the Ämter of Friedland, Neverin, Stargarder Land, and Woldegk from the Mecklenburgische Seenplatte district.